 - Crackers, chips, popcorn, rice cakes, dehydrated fruits

 - Cruciferous vegetables: broccoli, brussel sprouts, cabbage, cauliflower, kale

 Here’s a short video about Vata as well.

-Kapha is composed of the elements Aap (water) and Pritvi (earth) which produces qualities of guru (heavy), sheeta (cold), mrudu (soft), snigda (unctuous), manda (slow), sthira (stable) and slakshna (jelly).
+Kapha is composed of the elements aap (water) and pritvi (earth) with the gunas (qualities) of guru (heavy), sheeta (cold), mrudu (soft), snigda (unctuous), manda (slow), sthira (stable) and slakshna (jelly-like).
 Kapha is physiologocally responsible for stabilizing and supporting body structure, strength, stamina, immune system, reproductive fertility, lubrication throughout the body, memory and brain function.
 When Kapha becomes abnormally elevated in the body symptoms include weight gain, polyps, tumors, cysts, fibroids, diabetes, high cholesterol, swelling, fatigue, depression, low mood, excessive sleepiness and mental fogginess.
 Ayurveda recommends restricting the following foods to balance and reduce improperly elevated levels of Kapha in the body and mind.

 Kapha aggravating foods

 - Flour products including bread, pasta, tortillas, bagels, muffins and croissants

 - Sweets such as candy, cake, cookies, pastries, pie, tarts